MINES’ POLICY LIBRARY

 2.2.3 Mandatory Reporting

 Individuals designated as Mandatory Reporters are required to contact the Title IX Coordinator immediately whenever they observe or receive information about instances of Sexual Harassment, Sexual Assault, and Interpersonal Violence.
-Reporting is necessary to ensure individuals who may be impacted by behavior prohibited by the Policy are advised of available services, resources, and Supportive Measures, and facilitates Mines’ ability to track incidents, identify patterns, and take appropriate steps to protect the Mines community.
+Reporting is necessary to (1) ensure individuals who may be impacted by behavior prohibited by the Policy are advised of available Supportive Measures, services, and resources; and (2) facilitate Mines’ ability to track incidents, identify patterns, and take appropriate steps to protect the Mines community.
 Reporting by a Mandatory Reporter will not necessarily result in the filing of a Formal Complaint.

 2.2.4 How to Submit a Report

-Reports should be made to the Mines Title IX Coordinator or to a Deputy Title IX Coordinator, identified on the Mines Title IX website, who will advise the Title IX Coordinator.
-Reports may be submitted in person, by U.S. Mail, by e-mail, telephone, or through the online reporting form on the Student Life website.
+Reports should be made to the Mines Title IX Coordinator identified Mines Office of Institutional Equity & Title IX website.
+Reports may be submitted in person, by U.S. Mail, by e-mail, telephone, or through the online reporting form.

 2.2.5 Anonymous Reports and Requests for Anonymity